 Title.
-Include a title which describes the issue
+Include a title which describes the issue.

 Description.
+A brief description of the circumstances associated with the issue and any relevant information on the licensing basis question developed during the inspection process.

-Licensing Basis. escribe the basis why the and any relevant information on the licensing basis developed during the inspection.
+Licensing Basis.
+Briefly describe the basis for why the unresolved question has ambiguity in the licensing basis, design basis, or applicability of regulatory requirements, and any relevant information on the licensing basis provided by the licensee or otherwise developed during the inspection.

 Significance/Severity.
+A brief description of the significance of the issue in terms of the VLSSIR screening criteria (i.e., why the issue of concern should be no greater than SL-IV).
+The Enforcement Policy and IMC 0616, Appendix B, should be referenced in this process.

 Corrective Action Reference #.
 If documented by the licensee, provide a reference to any corrective action program document the licensee generated as a result of discussions regarding the issue.

 Unresolved Item Closure.
-If a pre-existing URI, include a reference to the URI [Docket Number/Report Number-sequential integer] being closed to this issue. (e.g., “This issue closes URI 070XXXXX/2020001-01).
+If a pre-existing URI is closed, include a reference to the URI [Docket Number/Report Number-sequential integer] being closed to this issue. (e.g., “This issue closes URI 070XXXXX/2020001-01).

+If the issue was considered using NMSS Policy and Procedure 7-05, “NMSS Processing of Technical Assistance Requests,” briefly summarize how the results of that process led to the issue being documented in accordance with the VLSSIR process.

 0616-15 OTHER GUIDANCE